KatherineMcConnell/mod_1_lesson_cfus/variables_arguments_return_values.md

   Query fetches information and command changes or gives a behavior to the class.

-  * Arguments - are the input to a method.
-When you define a method, they are known as Parameters.
-(In other words, a parameter is a generic placeholder for a specific argument).An arguement "passes" specific data in placeholder parameters () to use or manipulate it.
+  * Arguments - are the specific input to a method or instance inside parenthesis () to use or manipulate it.
+    An argument "passes" specific data

+  * Parameters - are generic placeholders input to a method or instance inside parenthesis () to use or manipulate it.

+  * Default Arguments??

   * Return Value - is the output of a method.
 Every method has exactly one return value.
   A return value is not the same as printing.
+They are either defined explicitly using the "return" keyword or  is the last line of code run.

+  * Variables - Keywords which we pick and we create to hold or point to return values that we want to maintain and re-use.

 #### What keywords do we use to create methods?